husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 ## Using Husarnet with the Cloud ##

-No we will show you example of using husarnet.
+Now we will show you example of using husarnet.
 We create network with Virtual Machine, CORE2ROS and smartphone.
 After correctly completing all the configuration steps, your network should look like this:

 ![image](/assets/img/husarnet/platform_2.png)